Low-depth Circuit Implementation of Parity Constraints for Quantum Optimization: Introduction

-In this work we derive a low-depth circuit to implement the operators corresponding to such constraints using the QAOA.
+In this work we derive a low-depth circuit to implement the operators corresponding to any such constraint arrangement using the QAOA.
 We exploit the structure of the constraint arrangement to minimize the circuit depth as well as the number of two-qubit gates required in the circuit.
-The proposed circuit construction leads to an improvement of the parity-mapped implementation of optimization problems on fully connected graphs shown in Ref.~\cite{Lechner2020}, but also represents a generalization of the circuit parallelization to arbitrary graphs and hypergraphs.
+The proposed circuit construction leads to an improvement of the parity-mapped implementation of optimization problems on fully connected graphs shown in Ref.~\cite{Lechner2020}, but also represents a generalization of the circuit parallelization to arbitrary graphs and hyper-graphs, for which, to the best of our knowledge, no efficient implementation strategy has been presented yet.

 We furthermore show that the methods can be readily modified to accommodate restrictions of quantum hardware concerning the maximal possible gate parallelization (ratio of gate count to circuit depth).
 For platforms in which gates can be parallelized only along single lines of qubits, or in which gates can only be performed in parallel if the involved qubits have a certain physical distance, the resulting circuit is close to optimal in that it makes use of almost all parallelization realizable on the hardware.
+A specific example of such a restriction are hardware platforms based on Rydberg atoms where the Rydberg blockade prohibits the simultaneous execution of multi-qubit gates in a certain radius (cf. Ref.~\cite{Saffman2010, Henriet2020, Cong2022} and section~\ref{sec:parall_restrictions}).

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:Constraint_Implementation}, we review the implementation of parity constraints for QAOA, focusing on different decompositions of the respective operators into two-qubit gates.
 We then introduce the core work, the construction of the optimized circuit implementation for a given configuration of plaquette constraints, in Sec.~\ref{sec:Fully_parallel} and adapt it to hardware restrictions in Sec.~\ref{sec:parall_restrictions}.
 In Sec.~\ref{sec:performance_analysis}, we finally discuss how the resulting circuit depth and gate counts depend on system size, constraint configuration and hardware restrictions.